jakerella/jordankasper.com/content/posts/building-a-simple-analytics-replacement.md

 Second, there's no (easy/free) way to restrict access to your analytics UI.
 This isn't a huge deal for me - in part because I have no sensitive data on there and because it's a small site with limited traffic.
 But your experience may be different.

-#### Testing Locally
+### Testing Locally

-Lastly, I found it overly complicated to locally test serveless functions - and specifically the Blob store.
+I found it difficult to find good information on testing locally with Netlify, but it **is** easy, you just have to know the right levers to pull.
 Netlify provides a nice [`dev` command in their CLI for local testing](https://docs.netlify.com/cli/local-development/).
 This is a good way to ensure your site works locally as it will when deployed to Netlify (versus using a simple local static server).

-It will also run your serverless functions _locally_, which is nice... and it _sort of_ runs your Blob stores... only not really.
-It mocks those out.
-In other words, no actually data is stored.
-Ugh.
+It will also run your serverless functions _locally_, which is awesome, and it even runs a Blob store server with local data storage.

-Luckily, there is a solution!
-Netlify actually has an [open source library for implementing the Blob Store](https://www.npmjs.com/package/@netlify/blobs) which has a [**Server implementation**](https://www.npmjs.com/package/@netlify/blobs).
-This will allow you to run your own Blob store locally to test.
-You can see [my (very basic) implementation for testing](https://github.com/jakerella/jordankasper.com/blob/master/api/testBlobServer.js) on GitHub.
-This server will store its data locally in your project directory.
-(Be sure to add that directory to your `.gitignore` file!)

-One last note here: while Netlify's `dev` CLI command has an `--offline` option (which I encourage you use exclusively), you will need to have your publish directory and functions directory specified in a [`netlify.toml` configuration file](https://docs.netlify.com/build/configure-builds/file-based-configuration/) in your project directory for that to work.
-Even if you configure things on the web dashboard, you will need to do this locally _if you want to run the `dev` command offline_.
+One last note here: while Netlify's `dev` CLI command has an `--offline` option (which I encourage you use exclusively for efficiency), you will need to have your publish directory in a [`netlify.toml` configuration file](https://docs.netlify.com/build/configure-builds/file-based-configuration/) in your project directory for that to work (unless the root directory of your project is the publish directory).
+And if you configured a different directory for your serverless functions, you'll need to put that in the `netlify.toml` as well.
+You need to do this even if you configure things on the web dashboard, but _only if you want to run the `dev` command **offline**_.

 So, to recap, to test locally you need to:

-1. Specify your publish and functions directories in a local `netlify.toml` file
+1. Specify your publish (and maybe functions) directory in a local `netlify.toml` file
 2. Build your static site files (I use `npm run build`, which you can see in my `package.json file`)
-3. Start your local Blob store server
-4. Start the Netlify dev instance using `netlify dev --offline`
+3. Start the Netlify dev instance using `netlify dev` (possibly with `--offline`)
-5. Profit?
+4. Profit?

 ### What's Next?